 Is memory foam always hot?

-No. Heat depends on the full sleep system, especially protector, cover, and bedding moisture handling.
+No. Heat depends on the full sleep system, especially the cover, protector, and bedding moisture handling.

 Is latex better than memory foam?

 Not categorically.
-Latex is more buoyant; memory foam contours more closely.
-The better choice depends on what bothers you now.
+Latex is more buoyant, while memory foam contours more closely.
+The better choice depends on what is bothering you now.

 Is a firm mattress healthier for your back?